SVGoogle/Text-Mining-News-Articles/README.md

 ## 2. Analysis of COVID-19 Related News Article Proportions
 In this section the previously trained Naive Bayes classifier is used to predict if the news article is related to COVID-19 topic.
+In this project only online news outlets with English language are analysed (see other available languages in [available_outlets.json](./available_outlets.json) file).
+Also model is trained only on the article data from 2019 and 2020.

 The figure below shows the proportions of all articles published in 2020 compared to BBC News outlet.

 ![Proportions 2020](./Results/covid19_proportion_2020.png "Proportion of COVID-19 Related Articles") It can be seen that BBC News has almost the same proportions with ~21% of articles related to COVID-19.

-The figure below shows the monthly proportions of articles.
+The figure below shows the monthly proportions of all articles.
 Data from December month is not complete and is excluded.
 ![Monthly Proportions](./Results/covid19_proportion_monthly_2020.png "Monthly Proportion of COVID-19 Related Articles")

 It can be seen that it took some time (January, February) before the new coronavirus reached higher interest (March, April, May) and response was taken more seriously.
 Especially, the observed a lag must be considered taking into account that the first news about a novel coronavirus started to circulate in late December of 2019.